akilduff/Uploader/README.md

 - [Installation](#installation)

 ## Features
-- Full CRUD operability
+- CRUD operability
 - Inputs are created with a name and are classified based on their file type
-- If the file type is not known, it will be rendered as a grey box
+- If the file type is not known, it is classified as "other."
 - All data is persistant across the application

 ## Structure